riyas90cse/oompa-loomba-crud/README.md

 * Docker (For containerization)
 * Docker Compose (For Deployment)

-The Above tools and technology stack specifications are find in the document HELP.md from documentations folder. [link](https://github.com/riyas90cse/oompa-loomba-crud/blob/main/documentations/HELP.md)
+The Above tools and technology stack specifications are find in the document [HELP.md](https://github.com/riyas90cse/oompa-loomba-crud/blob/main/documentations/HELP.md) from `documentations` folder.

 ##### Execute the application:
 The app uses JasyptSpringBoot for encrypting plain text in the application properties.
 The encryption requires environment based password.
 The spring boot application has two profiles defined.

 * dev
 * prod

 In order to execute the application, there are two values set in the system environment.

-1. SPRING_PROFILES_ACTIVE=<profile>
+1. SPRING_PROFILES_ACTIVE=`dev` or `prod`
 2. APP_ENCRYPTION_PASSWORD=napptilus-service

 The value `napptilus-service` is used to encrypt the plaintext.
 You can use a different password to encrypt the values which might require changing the ENC() values defined in this application properties.